NicoLugil/gitSight/README.md

 - gitlab.config_file: the path to the python-gitlab config file
 - config_file_section: the section in that config file to use
 - project_id: the project ID of the project you want to let this tool run on.
 You can find this in gitlab's web interface -> Project overview

+The pages section has some setting that alter how each of the pages get generated.
+- columns: sets how many columns to use for the page

 ## python-gitlab configuration file